greylabel/mac-dev-playbook/docs/macos-and-app-manual-config.md

 - Allow applications downloaded from = App Store and identified developers
 - FileVault -> Turn On FileVault = checked
+  - Create a recovery key and do not use my iCloud account = checked

 ##### Others